What are trust lands?

 The net proceeds from the sale of this property will be deposited into the permanent fund for the beneficiary of Public Schools.

-There is no legal access to the property.
+There is currently no access to the property.

 Financing will be offered for this parcel at a variable interest rate of prime plus 2.5% or 7.5%, whichever is greater.
 A down payment of 10% and closing costs will be due at the auction.
 The remaining balance can be financed for up to a 20 year term.